 Does this sound like your teen’s routine?
-At the end of each day, she sets a morning alarm on her iPhone and then taps on her Facebook app one last time before calling it a night.
-Fast forward several hours: the smart phone alarm goes off and before she puts a toe out of bed, she immediately opens the Facebook app to see what she missed overnight.
+At the end of each day, she sets a morning alarm on her iPhone and then checks her Instagram one last time before calling it a night.
+Fast forward several hours: the smart phone alarm goes off and before she puts a toe out of bed, she immediately opens the Insta to see what she missed overnight.
 Then, and only then, will she get out of bed and begin her day.

 Technology can also interfere with relationships and normal social interactions.
 Parents should insist that their teens have an understanding of cell phone etiquette.
 One useful starting point can be a parent-to-child cell phone contract that establishes guidelines as to where and when your teen may use his or her phone.